ITensor/website/docs/julia/formulas/sitetype_extending/main.md

 to automatically create the @@S^z@@ operator for an Index `s` based on the `"S=1/2"` tag it carries.
-A major reason to define such `op` overloads is to allow the AutoMPO system to recognize various operator names, as discussed more below.
+A major reason to define such `op` overloads is to allow the AutoMPO system to recognize new operator names, as discussed more below.

 Let's see how to introduce a new operator name into the ITensor `SiteType`